Teams do not become self-organized in a day. They have to work towards self-organization. Agile collaboration doesn’t fix this but enables it.

 If an organization is having agile teams for the first time, teams may experience so many challenges.
 In the spirit of creating autonomous teams they need to considered a self organizing team.

-The organizations have to provide a safe environment for teams to fail, learn from the failures, and find solutions to their challenges.
+Remote organizations have to provide a safe environment for teams to fail, learn from the failures, and find solutions to their challenges.

 The first step is for teams to establish trust amongst themselves.
 Establishing trust can take time, especially where teams are drawn from different institutional departments.